Brain Injury Attorneys in Teaneck & Union City

-A “closed brain injury” refers to an injury resulting from an impact or collision that harms the brain without penetrating the skull.
+- Closed Brain Injuries: A closed brain injury refers to an injury resulting from an impact or collision that harms the brain without penetrating the skull.
 While this often involves a direct impact (such as hitting your head on a window in a car accident), it is also possible to suffer a closed head injury without hitting your head.
-For example, many people suffer concussions as a result of being violently shaken in collision – even though their head may never come into contact with a hard object.
+For example, many people suffer concussions as a result of being violently shaken in a collision – even though their head may never come into contact with a hard object.

-By contrast, an “open brain injury” is an injury that results from an object penetrating the skull.
+- Open Brain Injuries: An open brain injury is an injury that results from an object penetrating the skull.
 This could be a knife or bullet in an assault, or it could be a piece of metal or other flying debris from a car accident or construction site.

 Other Head Injuries

-In addition to brain injuries, many accident and assault victims also suffer other types of head injuries.
+In addition to brain injuries, many victims of accidents and assaults also suffer other types of head injuries.
 Like all forms of TBI, these injuries can be extremely serious and often lead to permanent complications.
-Examples include:

 - Broken noses